 Additionally, you can find pages that are dedicated to showing upcoming auctions and sales going on and promote your online auction there as well.
 While it might not be as specific of an audience as a collector site or fan page might be, you are sure to find other people interested in your items.

 Just because your auction is online and can have bidders from anywhere in the country doesn’t mean that you should forget about connecting with the people in your area!
 See if your city or county has a social media group or page on a website promoting events in the area and ask to be featured there.
 Any way to get your information out to people will help increase the volume of potential bidders.
+(Learn more about promoting your auctions with Facebook Events)

 Provide an incentive